checkout: General SCM

 2. Select Enabled.

-3. The parallel sync settings will depend on the capabilities of the Jenkins build machine and the Helix Server:
+3. The parallel sync settings will depend on the capabilities of the Jenkins build machine and the Helix Core Server:

 • Threads: Set the number of threads available for parallel sync.